 Use your statement as a chance to express who you are and what makes you unique.
 As well as describing your ambitions, skills and experience, dedicate your personal statement to explaining why you would be an excellent candidate for your chosen course.
 The Profs’ personal statement tutors can provide further guidance and support on how to write a stand-out statement tailored to LSE.

 When it comes to writing your personal statement, ensuring that you have a passionate and in-depth understanding of your subject goes a long way.
-Knowing where to start can be a challenge here, because what is considered best to read will be different for each individual applicant.
-It all depends on your existing knowledge of the subject area, which specific interests you have, and your chosen course modules.

 Our tutors can help you to understand where the ‘sweet spots’ are and what to read in order to stand out in your application.
 Reading as extensively around your subject as possible will help to prove that you’re proactive and engaged and that, most importantly, you would make an outstanding LSE student.